 Email is actually an asynchronous method of communication, which means it is designed not to be responded to in real-time.
 This is not effective for urgent matters, so suggest another method.

 Work Away From Your Normal Location

-When you can’t be found so easily, you have a much better chance of having fewer distractions and remaining focused on your work.
+When you can’t be found so easily, you have a much better chance of experiencing fewer distractions and remaining focused on your work.

 Ditch the Technology

 Need to sketch up a plan, strategy, or a to-do list?
 Get rid of your laptop or your iPad, which have many distracting features.

 Go to a quiet place with a notepad and pen and have some thinking time, with far less chance of distraction.
 Not everything needs to be recorded electronically.
 Sometimes the thinking process is more important than the end result.